 Contemplative Prayer and Centering Prayer

 Contemplative Prayer cannot be taught.
-Ancient Christian tradition teaches that the type of prayer it is a pure gift from God, for all people, not just a select few.
+Ancient Christian tradition teaches that this type of prayer is a pure gift from God, for all people, not just a select few.
 Yet there are methods that prepare us for this Contemplative Prayer.
 PCF uses a method called Centering Prayer.

 This prayer method provides the ultra simple approach of breathing and the use of what is called a ‘sacred word’ to distract our mind from its normal activities.
 Practitioners sit for a specified period in a day and ‘practice’ detaching from their thoughts.
 Once a person understands that we can never turn off our mind, only learn not to give it our attention, then we can relax into our depths in silence, and into the waiting presence of the God who dwells within.